michaelimstepf/union-find/README.md

 Click [here](https://www.cs.princeton.edu/~rs/AlgsDS07/01UnionFind.pdf) for more information.

-Worst case (upper bound) running time of this algorithm is linear or, in mathematical terms, O(n).
-This means that any increase of items results in a proportional increase of processing time of the methods listed below.

 This a Ruby implementation of [Robert Sedgewick](http://www.cs.princeton.edu/~rs/)'s and [Kevin Wayne](http://www.cs.princeton.edu/~wayne/contact/)'s [weighted quick-union algorithm with path compression](http://algs4.cs.princeton.edu/15uf/UF.java.html).
 Credit goes to these two authors of the book [Algorithms](http://www.amazon.com/gp/product/032157351X/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&tag=algs4-20&linkCode=as2&camp=1789&creative=9325&creativeASIN=032157351X) and to the many computer scientists that have contributed to this algorithm in the past decades.

 ## Installation